Publications of the Tell Timai Archaeological Project

 Cover of Bennett 2019

-The Archaeology of Egypt in the Third Intermediate Period, by James E. Bennett,
+The Archaeology of Egypt in the Third Intermediate Period, by James Bennett,

 Cambridge University Press, 2019